piyushjos/exampledemo/example.md

- This is the Text Message
+ This is the Text Message.
+This the updated text